Updated July 2020

-Plex Pass features
+Plex Pass Features And Benefits

-1. Free apps
+1. Free Apps

 I got into this a little bit earlier, but Plex apps aren’t free to use.
 They’re free to download.
-But you’ll need to fork over $4.99 each in order to unlock their full potential – in other words, to watch more than one minute of video.
+But you’ll need to fork over $4.99 for each in order to unlock their full potential – in other words, to watch more than one minute of video.

-If you opt for the pay-per-app method you’ll minimize your costs up-front.
-But if you’ve got more than one device you want to watch Plex on then the costs can quickly get out of hand.
+If you opt for the pay-per-app method, you’ll minimize your costs up-front.
+But if you’ve got more than one device you want to watch Plex on, then the costs can quickly get out of hand.
 That’s where getting at least one month’s subscription to Plex Pass can really pay off.

-2. Live TV and 3.
+2. Live TV And 3.
 DVR

 This requires an HD antenna to really get the most out of it.
 One of the newest features is being able to watch and record live TV.
-Plex rolled out their Live TV and DVR functionality recently and right now, its exclusive to Plex Pass members.
+Plex rolled out their Live TV and DVR functionality recently, and right now, it’s exclusive to Plex Pass members.

-4. Mobile sync
+4. Mobile Sync

-Think if you’re going camping with the kids, but want to bring along a little entertainment (just in case).
+Think if you’re going camping with the kids and want to bring along a little entertainment (just in case).
 Now you can mobile sync some cartoons and have a safety net if the kids get bored.

-5. Multiple users and Parental Controls
+5. Multiple Users And Parental Controls

 Speaking of the kids…

 Plex Pass includes the ability to set up individual Plex users – each with their own versions of your media library.
 Want to create a user that just has access to your G-rated content?
-Now you can.
+Now, you can.

 You don’t have to use this just for your kids.
-I’ve got different users set up for myself and my fiancee.
+I’ve got different users set up for myself and my fiancée.
 That way I don’t have to page through her romantic comedies in order to get to my sci-fi movies.

-6. Music extras
+6. Music Extras

 This isn’t a feature I use, personally.
 I think that with most people using some kind of streaming service like Pandora or Spotify, this may not be one at the top of your list, either.

-If you have your CD’s converted to digital and stored on your hard drives (which should be all of you), then you can access music extras like lyrics, album art, artist bios and album extras – all from within Plex.
+If you have your CDs converted to digital and stored on your hard drives (which should be all of you), then you can access music extras like lyrics, album art, artist bios, and album extras – all from within Plex.

 If you like to create your own playlists, Plex can help with features like Plex Mix and mood mixes.

-7. Cloud media sync
+7. Cloud Media Sync

-Cloud Sync lets you upload selected content to a cloud storage provider like Google Drive, Dropbox or Box.
+Cloud Sync lets you upload selected content to a cloud storage provider like Google Drive, Dropbox, or Box.
 You’ll need a subscription with the service you want to use.
-However, online storage is so cheap nowadays, this is an easy way to have access to your media even if your home network is offline.
+However, online storage is so cheap nowadays; this is an easy way to have access to your media even if your home network is offline.

-8. Trailers and extras
+8. Trailers And Extras

 If you’re like me, you love trailers.
 For example, when the new Star Wars trailer dropped, it became a big social event for me and my friends.

 You can set up Plex to play trailers before you watch your movie just like if you were at the theater.
-You’ll also get access to any extra features like interviews, behind-the-scenes videos and deleted scenes that normally come on the DVD version of your movie.
+You’ll also get access to any extra features like interviews, behind-the-scenes videos, and deleted scenes that normally come on the DVD version of your movie.